elcorto/pwtools/doc/source/written/install.rst

   ``examples/``).
 Need to register before download.

-The "pwextern-free" package [pwextern-free]_ over at bitbucket.org contains add-on tools which we don't want / can ship directly with pwtools.
+The "pwextern-free" package [pwextern-free]_ over at bitbucket.org contains add-on tools which we don't want / can ship directly with pwtools, such as eos, PyCifRW and pyspglib, together with an install script.

+All imports of optional Python modules will silently fail such that the code can be used anywhere without errors or annoying warnings.
+The code parts which use the dependencies will then fail only if used.
+And of course the related tests will fail.
+That is no problem if you don't need the corresponding functionality.

+You can use ``test/check_dependencies.py`` to find out what your system has installed.

 Running tests
 -------------